SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 We understand that it is difficult to describe what it is that makes up a working environment and culture.
 So we agreed to begin by setting out a set of guiding values to help us design and communicate The Way We Work:

-TODO: Maybe rewrite some of these slightly, and also add a bit more detail for each
+TODO: Maybe rewrite some of these slightly, and also add a bit more detail for each.
+We will be moving the contents of section 2 (Goals) and 3 (Barriers) here to show how applying these values leads to positive outcomes and avoids negative outcomes.

 - Shift away from "assessing performance" and new focus on "enhancing performance"
 - Focus on the future and not on the past